Bridgeland Stability on Threefolds -- Some Wall Crossings: Constructions and Basic Properties

 in case $R \neq 0$.
 A direct computation shows that the equation simplifies to $\beta = C/R$.
 If $R = 0$ and $C \neq 0$, then $r = 0$.
 This implies that the two slopes are the same for all or no $(\alpha, \beta)$.
 If $R = C = 0$, then all objects with this Chern character are automatically semistable and there are no walls at all.

 Let $0 \to F \to E \to G \to 0$ be an exact sequence of tilt semistable objects in $\Coh^{\beta}(X)$ that defines an actual wall.
-If there is a point on the numerical wall at which this sequence does not define a wall anymore, then either $F$, $E$ or $G$ have to destabilize at another point along the numerical wall in between the two points.
-But that would mean two numerical walls intersect in contradiction to (2). \end{proof} \end{thm}
+If there is a point on the numerical wall at which this sequence does not define a wall anymore, then there are two possibilities.
+If either $F$, $E$, or $G$ destabilize at a point along the numerical wall, then that would mean two of its numerical walls intersect in contradiction to (2).
+The other possibility is that one of the objects $F$, $E$, or $G$ leave the category $\Coh^{\beta}(X)$.
+As long as this object stays semistable this can only happen along its numerical vertical wall.
+Again two numerical walls intersect in contradiction to (2). \end{proof} \end{thm}

 A generalized Bogomolov inequality involving third Chern characters for tilt semistable objects with $\nu_{\alpha, \beta} = 0$ has been conjectured in \cite{BMT14}.
 In \cite{BMS14} it was shown that the conjecture is equivalent to the following more general inequality that drops the hypothesis $\nu_{\alpha, \beta} = 0$.